microsoft/playwright/docs/api.md

 Browser-specific Coverage implementation, only available for Chromium atm.
 See [ChromiumCoverage](#class-chromiumcoverage) for more details.

 #### page.dblclick(selector[, options])
 - `selector` <[string]> A selector to search for element to double click.
 If there are multiple elements satisfying the selector, the first will be double clicked.
+See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `button` <"left"|"right"|"middle"> Defaults to `left`.
   - `delay` <[number]> Time to wait between `mousedown` and `mouseup` in milliseconds.
 Defaults to 0.